 However, you are allowed to bring a translator with you on the day of the examination.

 The Contractors State License Board does have specific requirements and restrictions for who can and cannot be your translator.
 The person that you bring:

-- Cannot be a Licensed Contractor or be involved in construction
+- Cannot be a Licensed Contractor or be involved in the construction

 - Can not apply for their own Contractor License for 4 years

-When you apply for your General Contractor License you will:
+When you apply for your General Contractor License:

 - Submit an Application (check the box when it asks you if you need a translator)

 - Have your translator fill out the form that they send you.
 Send the application back

 - Take the computerized exam with your translator at a State Testing Facility

 California is actually one of the more lenient states in the country when it comes to non-native English-speaking applicants.

 Despite this leniency, the test must be taken in English.